 What Are The Steps To Clear To Close And How Long Does It Take?

-Most of my mortgage loan borrowers close their home loans in 30 days or less.
+Most of our borrowers at Gustan Cho Associates close their home loans in 30 days or less.

-- For a mortgage loan to close in 30 days or less, I would need the cooperation of the mortgage loan borrower.
+- For a mortgage loan to close in 30 days or less, I would need the cooperation of the borrower

 First Time Home Buyers

-Whether a borrowers is a home buyer buying a home or homeowner needing a refinance mortgage, the Steps To Clear To Close is the same.
+Whether a borrower is a home buyer buying a home or the homeowner needing a refinance mortgage, the Steps To Clear To Close is the same.
 The pre-approval stage of the mortgage process is the most important step.

-- The 1003 is a four page mortgage loan application.
+- 1003 is a four-page mortgage loan application

-- The 1003 can be taken over the phone with a loan officer or borrowers can complete and submit it online.
+- 1003 can be taken over the phone with a loan officer or borrowers can complete and submit it online

-- The 1003 is a 4 page secured mortgage application where it asks income, debt, and asset.
+- 1003 is a 4 page secured mortgage application where it asks for income, debt, and asset

-- All information stated on the 1003 should be as accurate as possible.
+- All information stated in 1003 should be as accurate as possible

 Once mortgage applicants have completed their online mortgage application, the loan officer then pulls credit from the three credit reporting agencies.

-- Once the loan officer reviews credit report and verify borrowers information, the next step is for the loan officer to submit the application and credit report to AUS.
+- Once the loan officer reviews a credit report and verifies borrowers information, the next step is for the loan officer to submit the application and credit report to AUS

-- AUS is the automated underwriting system for an official automated approval by Fannie Mae or Freddie Mac.
+- AUS is the automated underwriting system for official automated approval by Fannie Mae or Freddie Mac

-- The Gustan Cho Team has no lender overlays so the loan should be approved with an AUS Approval as long as the borrowers can meet the conditions stated on AUS.
+- Gustan Cho Associates has no lender overlays so the loan should be approved with an AUS approval as long as the borrowers can meet the conditions stated on AUS

-- Credit Disputes and other credit tradelines should carefully reviewed prior to issuance of pre-approval letter.
+- Credit Disputes and other credit tradelines should carefully be reviewed prior to issuance of a pre-approval letter

-- Down Payment and closing costs funds should be verified prior to issuance of pre-approval letter.
+- Down Payment and Closing costs funds should be verified prior to issuance of a pre-approval letter

 Mortgage Loan Approval Process Leading To CTC

-Week One: Once a home buyer have found a home and entered into a real estate purchase contract, they need to send the executed contract to their loan officer.
+Week One: Once a home buyer has found a home and entered into a real estate purchase contract, they need to send the executed contract to their loan officer.

-- Once loan officer receives all docs by borrowers along with executed real estate purchase contract, e-Disclosures will be sent out along with the Loan Estimate..
+- Once the loan officer receives all docs by borrowers along with executed real estate purchase contract, e-Disclosures will be sent out along with the Loan Estimate

-- Once loan officer receives signed mortgage application along with requested documents like 2 years tax returns, 2 years tax returns, recent pay stubs, and recent bank statements the application is submitted to the opening and processing department and assigned a mortgage processor.
+- Once the loan officer receives a signed mortgage application along with requested documents like 2 years tax returns, 2 years tax returns, recent pay stubs, and recent bank statements the application is submitted to the opening and processing department and assigned a mortgage processor

-- The mortgage processor makes sure that all of the information stated on mortgage application matches the documents sent.
+- The mortgage processor makes sure that all of the information stated on the mortgage application matches the documents sent

-- Mortgage Processors will order a verification of employment, do an IRS verification of tax returns, do verification of deposit, verification of rent, and make sure borrowers do not have overdrafts.
+- Mortgage Processors will order verification of employment, do an IRS verification of tax returns, do verification of deposit, verification of rent, and make sure borrowers do not have overdrafts

 Week Two: A mortgage underwriter will be assigned to the mortgage loan application and will start underwriting the loan.

-- Mortgage Underwriters are the decision makers on a loan approval.
+- Mortgage Underwriters are the decision makers on loan approval

 - Underwriters will go over the file with a fine tooth comb and make sure there are no discrepancies.

-- Third party national public records search will be done to make sure borrowers do not have any public records such as judgments, bankruptcies, foreclosures, short sales that is not reflecting on credit report.
+- Third-party national public records search will be done to make sure borrowers do not have any public records such as judgments, bankruptcies, foreclosures, short sales that are not reflecting on the credit report

-- Once a mortgage underwriter sees the borrowers is qualified, a conditional loan approval will be issued.
+- Once a mortgage underwriter sees the borrowers is qualified, conditional loan approval will be issued

 Week Three: On week three is when we should be getting the appraisal report.

-- After the underwriter issues a conditional loan approval, file goes back to the mortgage processor.
+- After the underwriter issues a conditional loan approval, the file goes back to the mortgage processor

-- Processor will clear conditions and re-submit file for clear to close.
+- The processor will clear conditions and re-submit the file for clear to close

-- The processor and closing department will set up the time and place of the real estate closing.
+- The processor and the closing department will set up the time and place of the real estate closing

 The above scenario is a typical 30-day mortgage loan application process which is much like all Chicago mortgage companies.

-- Delays on a mortgage loan to close comes in when documents are missing, employment of verification get delayed, explanations are missing, or an appraisal comes in too low.
+- Delays on a mortgage loan to close come in when documents are missing, employment of verification gets delayed, explanations are missing, or an appraisal comes in too low

-If a mortgage loan borrower is prepared with all of the required documents and cooperates with his or her mortgage broker, a mortgage loan should close in 30 days or less.
-Unfortunately, many times a mortgage loan closing does get delayed due to unforseen circumstances.
+If a borrower is prepared with all of the required documents and cooperates with the loan officer, a mortgage loan should close in 30 days or less.
+Unfortunately, many times a mortgage loan closing does get delayed due to unforeseen circumstances.

-Borrowers needing to get qualified for a mortgage or need more information on this topic, please call us at 1-800-900-8569 or email us at [email protected]
+Borrowers needing to get qualified for a mortgage or need more information on this topic, please call us at Gustan Cho Associates at 262-716-8151 or text us for a faster response.
+Or email us at [email protected]